-This is the heyday of Matcha.
-When we started our tea company over 20 years ago, Matcha was not even included in our tea catalogue.
+This is the heyday of When we started our tea company over 20 years ago, Matcha was not even included in our tea catalogue.
 The only Japan teas we carried were the well-known Sencha, Bancha, Genmaicha, Gyokuro and a few others such as Houjicha.
 About 4 years ago, the world of Japanese tea in the U.S. changed significantly.
 Along came Matcha – a finely ground powder of specially selected tea leaves.
 Never mind that it had been used in Japan for centuries.
-It came into prominence here with an impact.
+It came into prominence here with a bang .
 Well-known media giants such as CBS news, The Huffington Post, Bon Appetit and trade magazines, began giving it coverage.
 It is now widely available by the pound, in smaller canisters, in to-go packs, in concentrates, as mixes and even flavored.
-Matcha is the Tea used in Japanese tea ceremonies and you will often hear the term “ceremonial grade” when referring to Matcha.
+Matcha is the Tea used in Japanese tea ceremonies and you often hear the term “ceremonial grade” when referring to Matcha.

 What makes Matcha different?
 First it is shade-grown for three weeks before it is harvested.
 This increases the chlorophyll levels and gives it the vibrant green color.
 It also produces amino-acids, critically, theanine, beneficial for health and stimulating a state of relaxed alertness.
 Second, it is stone-ground to a fine talcum-like powder.
 Stone-grinding is an art form.
 The mill stones must not be too cold or too hot as that can alter the quality of the end product.
 Just as 4 lbs. of fresh leaf produces 1 pound of dry tea, so too, the painstaking process that results in Matcha is remarkable.
 It could take up to 1 hour to grind about an ounce of Matcha.
 Each cup must therefore be enjoyed with reverence.